Grimm-Aerospace/GrimmModlets/README.md

 + **Why?** - Early repulsors feel like too much cheating.

 + **Dependencies** - Community Tech Tree, Kerbal Foundries, ShowAllTechTreeNodes (see below)

+### KPBSKerbalismUpdate

++ **What?** - Fixes NRE spam (see KPBS PR 128), converts greenhouse to Kerbalism experiment.
+The PR version has more content but until the PR is processed you can use this version if desired.

++ **Why?** - Compatibility patch for out of date configs.

++ **Dependencies** - Kerbal Planetary Base Systems, Kerbalism

 ### KPBSMKSCentrifuge